 All in all working there, I liked it.
 The job was so easy(for me) and I do like to compete and track statistics, so being number one was a goal.
 But the pay was WAY too low, zero benefits and the hours were the worst shifts I’ve had in my life.
 But the work was very easy, the end users were happy when I fixed their problems.
 My customer satisfaction surveys were always 100%.

 I just like helping people and I actually made this site, StickyStatic while I was working there in training there for some of my co-workers.
-Some people were having a hard time remembering basics so I started the site with this page How To Access Your Firewall.
+Some people were having a hard time remembering basics so I started the site to help them with networking commands.

 About the union employees and the extremely non computer savvy management, they were not evil people or stupid people.
 I liked everyone I worked with.